Which European countries have opened their borders?

 Iceland

-Iceland is set to reopen to EU and UK travelleres on June 15.
+Iceland is set to reopen to EU and UK travellers on June 15.

 Tourists will be tested upon arrival.
 A few hours later, they will get the result on their phone, after downloading a tracking app.